This post was last Updated on September 17, 2020

 The same goes up for the beach, we had to walk all the way to the end of the campground to get to a stretch of beach where we could bathe nude.
 All in all, it was an okay place, we found a nice spot in the sun and enjoyed the cool Adriatic waters.
 But it’s not a place where we could stay for longer than half a day.
 It’s the kind where people are naked around their camper and on the beach, but wrap themselves in a towel to make the 30 meters walk from one to the other.

 If you ask us, the 20 kuna entrance fee for a day at Kosirina is better spent on a beer somewhere else.

 ➡️ Click Here to check availability and rates at Kosirina

 Located on the far end of the peninsula, close to Murter village, you’ll find this little piece of paradise.
 Although it doesn’t seem like that when you arrive there.
 Again it’s located next to a campground, called Autocamp Slanica, which is a pretty ugly place to be.
 The main (textile) beach was extremely overcrowded with several bars playing loud music to complete the horror.
-But once you walk all the way to the other end of the campground you’ll find less and less people, until there’s just nobody.
+But once you walk all the way to the other end of the campground you’ll find fewer and fewer people, until there’s just nobody.
 Then you walk about 50 meters further and you’ll find yourself on a beautiful rocky nudist beach.